 However, you can spot the Naysayer/Critic, because you feel the anxiety of their judgment before you even have the chance to share what you’re thinking.
 Sometimes this is just your internal anxiety talking, and if they react well, you might feel less worried the next time around.
 But if they’ve given you reason to doubt in the past, and you are always on edge about what you intend to share, and time and again things feel the same, there might be something more serious at work.

 Also known as the “Unavailable Friend”.
 Those who do their best not to act or speak, when it really is up to them, are the Responsibility Shirkers.
 They mysteriously fall silent when they should speak, or count themselves out when they should appear.
 It’s a little like lying by omission.
 Someone who doesn’t stand up for you, who doesn’t seem to be on your team, and who, when you ask for help from them, will look for ways to suggest they shouldn’t be involved/it shouldn’t be up to them anyway.
 The person who always bows out of what’s important.
 This kind of Unavailable Friend will likely also ask for your help, your time, and your support.
 They just don’t reciprocate.

-I have known someone who, when I was really struggling, remarked simply, “I don’t really think I’m the one to talk to about that.”
-Which meant that we never did.
-A line was very clearly drawn.
-And while you don’t have to accept talking through issues with your friends (and it is important to know your own boundaries), it’s important to differentiate between when that is just a particular boundary versus a universal opting out of the friendship support.
-A clear line is helpful, but a complete cop out of all emotional interest can indicate that this person isn’t familiar with the exchange involved in close relationships.
+It’s important to differentiate between when you’re trespassing a boundary versus encountering a universal opting out of support.
+A clear line is helpful, but a complete cop out of all emotional interest can indicate that a person isn’t familiar with the exchange involved in close relationships.
 If they struggle to hold down any close connections (romantic or otherwise), that can be a sign, too.